antonilo/flightmare_agile_autonomy/README.md

 # rpg_flightmare
 A quadrotor simulator that simulates rotor dynamic and quadrotor dynamics.

+ It simulates UAV dynamics and supports high-quality image renderering, and hardware in-the-loop control.
+Our goal is to make RPG Flightmare as a research platform for developing vision-based Micro Aerial Vehicles (MAVs) using optimal control strategies or reinforcement learning algorithms, we focus on enabling autonomous flight using vision and IMU as main sensor modalities.

 Instead of having an all-in-one simulator like AirSim, rpg_flightmare offers huge modularity with its [ROS](https://www.ros.org/) based structure.
-New ROS packages can quickly be added and all ros messages (e.g. pose, trajectory, image, post-processing images (depth, segmentation, optical-flow)) can be recorded and visualized with RVIZ.
+New ROS packages can quickly be added and all ROS messages (e.g. pose, trajectory, image, post-processing images (depth, segmentation, optical-flow)) can be recorded and visualized with RVIZ.
 [ZMQ](https://zeromq.org/) messages add the possibility of using [Unity](https://unity.com/) as renderer and therefore photo-realistic simulations can be generated.